|

-Bumper Plates are a key necessity for any type of strength training program
+Bumper Plates Sets Bumper Plates are a key necessity for any type of strength training program

-Weight plates are the most heavily used and abused piece of equipment in any gym.
+Weight plates are the most heavily used piece of equipment in any gym.
 When purchasing bumpers for your gym, make sure to consider warranty and durability as well as company history.
 Vulcan Strength was founded in 2009.
 We fully stand behind our products and continue to focus on quality and innovation.

 Bumper Plates Description: